mattmakai/mattmakai.github.com/source/content/pages/presentations.rst

 `How to Win Friends and Influence Hackathon Judges with Twilio </presentations/2014-codeday-dc-twilio-intro.html>`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+What is Twilio and how can you use its API to win at hackathons?
+Almost
+any web or mobile app can be made better by integrating text messaging or
+voice calling into its functionality.
+Twilio gives you the power to reach
+the audience and judges during your demo.
+It's also easily integrated within
+a few minutes, which is key at time constrained events like hackathons.

 Upcoming talk at `CodeDay DC <http://dc.codeday.org/>`_ on February 15 in
 the Dupont neighborhood of Washington, D.C.